Get started

 Record video when the camera detects loud noises

-This example explains how to set up the camera to start recording to the SD card five seconds before it detects loud noise and to stop one minute after.
+This example explains how to set up the camera to start recording to the SD card five seconds before it detects loud noise and to stop two minutes after.

 - Turn on audio detection:

-Go to Settings > System > Detectors > Audio detection.
+Go to System > Detectors > Audio detection.

-Adjust the alarm level according to your needs.
+Adjust the sound level according to your needs.

 - Create a rule: